This policy applies to information we collect:

 Our Services allow you to stay in touch, in communication and up to date with colleagues, partners, clients, and other professional contacts.

-We will use Member Collected Data about you (such as contacts you have viewed or data provided through address book uploads or partner integrations) to suggest ways and times for you to connect with others (e.g. people within your contacts) that we have reason to believe will improve your “network health”.
+We will use Member Collected Data about you (such as data provided through address book uploads or partner integrations) to suggest ways and times for you to connect with others (e.g. people within your contacts) that we have reason to believe will improve your relationship network.
 It is your choice whether to act on the recommendations provided to you by our Services.

 Our Services allow you to stay informed about your professional network and your “network health”.
-We use the information about you to recommend relevant actions with our Services that you might assist you in to pursuing your next opportunity.
-We use your content, activity and other data, including your name and picture (all of which is sourced via enrichment partners or publicly available sources), to provide notices to your network and others.
+We use the information about you to recommend relevant actions with our Services that might assist you in to pursuing your next opportunity.
+We use your content, activity and other data, including your name and picture, to provide notices to your network and others.

 Our Services allow you to collaborate with colleagues, search for potential clients, customers, partners and others to do business with.
 Our Services offer suggestions to allow you to communicate with other professionals and schedule and prepare meetings with them.
 Subject to your settings, we may scan messages to provide “bots” or similar tools that prompt tasks such as scheduling meetings, draft responses, summarize messages or recommend next steps.

-We will contact you through email, notices posted on our websites or applications, messages to your 4Degrees inbox, and other ways through our Services, including text messages and push notifications.
+We will contact you through email, notices posted on our websites or applications and other ways through our Services, including text messages and push notifications.
 We will send you messages about the availability of our Services, security, or other service-related issues.
 We also send messages about how to use the Services, network updates, reminders, job suggestions and promotional messages from us and our partners.
 You may change your communication preferences at any time.
 Please be aware that you cannot opt out of receiving service messages from us, including security and legal notices.
 We may also enable or suggest communications between you and others through our Services, subject to your settings.

 We contact you and suggest communications between members.
 We offer settings to control what and how often you receive some types of messages.